Setting up the support widget

 • customIdentPrompt

 String — defaults to 'Thank you!
-We got your message but feel free to add anything'
+We got your message but feel free to add anything' or Object (for multi language support)

 This is the message that will displayed after the user has provided their email and name.
 We avoid repeating the same message as customPrompt to avoid giving the feeling to the user that their original message wasn't saved.